opendistro-for-elasticsearch/sql/docs/user/admin/settings.rst

 Description
 -----------

-User can set the default fetch_size for all queries that are supported by pagination.explicit `fetch_size` passed in request will override this value
+User can set the default fetch_size for all queries that are supported by pagination.
+Explicit `fetch_size` passed in request will override this value

 1. The default value is 1000.
 2. This setting is node scope.